jameslanska/markdown-formatter/README.md

 }
 ```

-Turn on "format on save"
+Turn on "format on save".

 ```typescript
 "editor.formatOnSave": true,